PvonN/digitalgarden/content/Notes/20250327084107-modulo_operation.md

 title: "Modulo Operation"
 author: ["Philipp Neumann"]
 date: 2025-03-27T08:41:00+01:00
-lastmod: 2025-03-27T09:50:00+01:00
+lastmod: 2025-04-28T14:19:00+02:00
 tags: ["programming", "math"]
 draft: false
 ---

 ## Overview {#overview}

 The **Modulo Operation** is a helpfull tool in Programming, e.g. to check if a number is even or odd.
-It also can be used fpr save indexing of arrays.
+It also can be used for save indexing of arrays.

 Here are some notes and examples on modulo operations.